KJLS-FM 103.3 10am Sundays

 Part 1

-Hello Central Kansas, and happy Spring again, and thank you for joining us this morning and welcome to Mix 103’s unique top 10 show, “Message at the Top”.
+Good morning, Central Kansas, happy Easter and Passover to all of you in the Christian and Jewish world.
+Thank you for joining us this morning and welcome to Mix 103’s unique top 10 show, “Message at the Top”.
 I am Fr.
-Mike, your host; get ready for top 10 songs of the past 45 years including the top 10 of today.
+Mike, your host; get ready for top 10 songs of the past 45 years.
 We here at Mix 103 continue to give you only the very best in radio entertainment, / and that includes not only the songs that we play, but their messages as well.
-This morning we have some great songs all warmed up on our computers.
-Our thoughts will wander from life to love, from revenge to friendship, and from pain to happiness.
-It’s great to have you with us today.
-Today we will play some songs of places, either actual or in one’s way of thinking.
+This morning we have some great songs all warmed up on our computers, including our current top 10 here at Mix 103, the number one popular music station of Central Kansas.
+Our plea to you is to enjoy the music, and listen to the message so as to allow that message to be somewhat of a guide for you.

 Part 2